-Schedule phone calls or Facetime sessions with friends and family members.
-Plan ahead to see the people you care about in the evenings and on the weekends.
+Schedule phone calls or FaceTime sessions with friends and family members.
+Plan to see the people you care about in the evenings and on the weekends.
 Leaning on supportive relationships is crucial to being able to feel rejuvenated and encouraged during more difficult weeks.

 5. Carve out time for what nourishes you